Rail linc: Route 904

 The 904 was previously a route that ran between Caerau and Maesteg railway station, and provided by Llynfi Coaches.
 The service was operated using a dedicated Optare Solo.
 The route ceased in 2011 due to low ridership.

 Route 905

-The 905 is a route that runs between Cardiff Airport and Rhoose Cardiff International Airport railway station, and provided by NAT Group.
-The service was previously operated by Crossgates Coaches (trading as Veolia Transport Cymru), but passed to NAT Group when Crossgates Coaches ceased trading in 2013.
-The service was previously operated using a dedicated Optare Solo with Crossgates Coaches, but now NAT Group operate the service using a non-rail linc branded MAN Citysmart, and previously an Optare Tempo.
+The 905 is the only surviving route of the rail linc name.
+The service runs between Cardiff Airport and Rhoose Cardiff International Airport railway station, and provided by Adventure Travel.
+The service was previously operated by Crossgates Coaches, but passed to NAT Group when Crossgates Coaches ceased trading in 2013.

 Route 906

 The 906 was previously a route that ran between Rassau and Ebbw Vale Parkway railway station and provided by Clarkes Coaches.
 The service was operated using a dedicated Optare Solo.
 The route ceased in 2011 due to Clarkes Coaches ceasing trading.

 Route 907

 The 907 was previously a route that ran between Rogerstone railway station and Newport railway station and provided by Newport Bus.
-The service was operated using any vehicle that Newport Bus had, but was operated using a dedicated Optare Solo for some of the time that the route was in operation.
+The service was operated using a dedicated Optare Solo for some of the time that the route was in operation.
 The route ceased in mid-2010 due to low ridership.

 The route was then brought back as the new 903 in 2012, operated by Stagecoach South Wales.
 See the 'Route 903' section for more information on this.